tshieldshuemer/tshieldshuemer.github.io/src/data/blog/print-fume-management.md

 <img src="/Phys.png" alt="Printer Lid IRL" width="600" class="lightbox-trigger border-4 border-black cursor-pointer hover:opacity-90 transition " />

-## Conclusion
+## Analysis

 The V1 axial topology is fundamentally mismatched to a ducted application — axial fans move air well in free space but stall against system resistance.
 The centrifugal blower converts rotational energy into pressure rather than bulk flow, which is the requirement for pushing air through ducting.

 The printer has an enclosure volume of circa 50 L (0.05 m³).
-With a new theoretical free-flow airflow of 0.0156 m³/s (56 m³/h), the enclosure would have a full air change every 3.21 seconds, equivalent to ~1120 ACH in free-flow.
+With a new theoretical free-flow airflow of 0.0156 m³/s (56 m³/h), the enclosure would have a theoretical full air change every 3.21 seconds, equivalent to ~1120 ACH in free-flow.

 The installed system will operate somewhere along the blower's pressure curve depending on duct geometry — exact installed performance was not measured, but the order-of-magnitude headroom ensures effective turnover even under conservative loss assumptions.
-Smoke testing confirmed the extractor cleared the chamber within ~5 seconds of activation.
+Smoke testing confirmed the extractor cleared the chamber within ~5 seconds of activation, consistent with the predicted free-flow turnover after accounting for installed losses.

+## Conclusion

+V1 was the result of a hobby project done by eye with limited research and resources, and performed accordingly.
+V2 was the same challenge approached as an engineering problem — specified against requirements, selected against the fan curve, and validated against the predicted turnover.